Nikskoz/AutoAdvisor/README.md

      - Fuel type matching

 ### 3. Match Score Calculation
-The match score is calculated based on multiple factors:
+The match score is calculated in two phases:

-1. **Price Match (30%)**:
-   - Calculates how well the price fits within the user's range
+1. **Priority Score for Initial Filtering**:
+   - Used to select the top 50 listings from the initial search results
+   - Based on just two factors with equal weight (50% each):
-   - Uses a linear scale for scoring
+     - **Year**: Newer cars score higher on a linear scale

-2. **Mileage Match (20%)**:
-   - Evaluates mileage against user's preferred range
-   - Uses a logarithmic scale to account for high-mileage vehicles
+     - **Mileage**: Lower mileage scores better using a logarithmic scale
-   - Considers the car's age in relation to mileage

-3. **Model Match (20%)**:
+   - This score determines which listings proceed to detailed analysis

+2. **Match Score for Final Ranking**:
+   - Applied only to the top 50 listings from priority scoring
-   - Based on the accuracy of model matching
+   - Based on three weighted factors:
-   - Considers production year compatibility
-   - Accounts for engine and fuel type matches

-4. **Features Match (15%)**:
+     - **Price (40%)**: Lower prices within user's range score higher
+     - **Mileage (35%)**: Lower mileage scores better
+     - **Age/Year (25%)**: Newer models score higher
-   - Evaluates available features against user preferences
+   - Each factor takes user preferences into account when available
-   - Considers optional equipment

-5. **Condition Match (15%)**:
-   - Based on technical inspection status
-   - Considers service history
-   - Evaluates overall condition
+   - Final score is presented as a percentage (30-100%)

 ### 4. AI Analysis
 The system uses OpenAI's GPT-4o-mini model to generate: